-- Following the Step On Behaviour principles. - Discussing wellbeing with each other regularly and appropriately to ensure we raise staff awareness and sensitivity to children's needs - Being aware of the contextual difficulties and the different situations children face in their lives outside of school. - Arranging chat time with key adults. - Communicating with parents. - Leading circle times about feelings. - Responses to wellbeing pupil questionnaires. - Monitoring of attendance.
+- Following the Step On Behaviour principles. - Discussing wellbeing with each other regularly and appropriately to ensure we raise staff awareness and sensitivity to children's needs - Being aware of the contextual difficulties and the different situations children face in their lives outside of school. - Having an open culture for children to share their thoughts and feelings - Arranging chat time with key adults. - Communicating with parents. - Leading circle times about feelings. - Responses to wellbeing pupil questionnaires. - Monitoring of attendance. - Use of the Boxall Profile to assess social and emotional development - Health and Well being Survey